BaronLip/sinatra-portfolio-project_match-tracker-app/README.md

     * Include a nested params hash that includes the individual match scores.
 6. ~~When creating new Match, validate Opponent is unique.~~
 7. When editing a match, have drop down menu for opponents.
 8. Tally up wins/losses and have win percentage on home page.
+9. Combine Match and Opponent creation in one form.